Stiven-Gjekaj/Knot-Labs/README.md

   - `make install|test|demo|gui|labels|cli`
   - `scripts/tasks.ps1 -Task Install|Test|Demo|GUI|Labels|CLI`

+## GitHub Pages (Static UI)

+- This repo includes a simple static UI that can be hosted via GitHub Pages.
+- We publish `docs/index.html` for Pages; the same UI is also served by the API at `/ui`.

+Setup

+- In GitHub → Settings → Pages:
+  - Set Source: Deploy from a branch
+  - Branch: `main` (or your default), Folder: `/docs`
+  - Save; it will serve `https://<user>.github.io/<repo>/` → loads `docs/index.html`.
+- The UI is static and expects an API base URL:
+  - Use the “API Base URL” field at the top of the page, e.g. `http://localhost:8000` or your deployed API host.
+  - If left blank, it calls the same origin (works when served by the API at `/ui`).
+- Optional: set `KNOT_SERVE_UPLOADS=1` on your API to preview uploaded files within the UI.

 ## Environment Variables

 - `KNOT_API_KEY`: if set, API requires `X-API-Key` on protected routes (e.g., `POST /users`, `POST /posts`, `POST /upload`, `POST /cache/flush`).